 Renewal applications are provided to licensees in May of their renewal year.
 Licensees with an even-numbered permit expire on June 30 of even-numbered years and odd-numbered permits expire on June 30 of odd-numbered years.
 Permits that are not renewed will lapse.

-The 2020 renewal season is open from May 1, 2020 to August 29, 2020.
-Applications received on or before June 30, 2020 will be considered timely.
-Applications received between July 1, 2020 and August 29, 2020 will be accepted late and those applicants must pay the $255 late fee in addition to the renewal fee.
-If a licensee fails to submit an application by August 29, 2020, the license will lapse.
+The renewal season is open from mid-May to August 29.
+Applications received on or before June 30 of the renewal year will be considered timely.
+Applications received between July 1 and August 29 will be accepted late and those applicants must pay the $255 late fee in addition to the renewal fee.
+If a licensee fails to submit an application by August 29, their license will lapse.

 NOTE: Effective July 1, 2020, all active and inactive licensees will be required to report 4 hours of Oregon-specific ethics CPE taken from a sponsor approved by the Board to qualify for renewal.
 If your principal place of business is in another jurisdiction and that jurisdiction requires ethics for renewal, you may not need to report Oregon-specific ethics.

 |Active Status Late Fee